 There is no current information about trade impacts on Tympanuchus cupido attwateri.
-The subspecies, however, is not in demand for international trade (not "affected by trade" as defined in Annex 5) nor would any trade be anticipated if it were delisted from the CITES Appendices.
+The subspecies, however, is not in demand for international trade [not "affected by trade" as defined in Annex 5 of Resolution Conf.
+9.24 (Rev. CoP15)] nor would any trade be anticipated if it were transferred from Appendix I to Appendix II or delisted from the CITES Appendices.